joanabicacro/philcom2022/_posts/2022-10-03-Schedule and Registration.md

 10.30 **Reception** and opening words

-1.       **Philosophy in institutions, philosophy of institutions** — 10.40 – 12.10 CET
+I.       **Philosophy in institutions, philosophy of institutions** — 10.40 – 12.10 CET

 Discussion openers: